-DKAF1 November 2011 RSF factor (%) Components of RSF category EC, non-central government PSEs or multilateral development banks that are assigned a zero per cent risk-weight under the standardised approach to credit risk in APS 112, provided that active repo or sale-markets exist for these securities.
+RSF factor (%) Components of RSF category renewable and for which the lender has an irrevocable right to call.
+5 • Unencumbered marketable securities with residual maturities of one year or greater representing claims on or claims guaranteed by sovereigns, central banks, BIS, IMF, EC, non-central government PSEs or multilateral development banks that are assigned a zero per cent risk-weight under the standardised approach to credit risk in APS 112, provided that active repo or sale-markets exist for these securities.
 10 • Unencumbered securities held, for the sole purpose of compliance with the LCR, under the ADI's committed secured liquidity facility with the RBA.
 This excludes all self-securitisations, to which in accordance with this Table 2, a 65, 85 or 100 per cent RSF factor must apply, depending on the RSF of the underlying loans.
-20 • Unencumbered corporate bonds or covered bonds rated AA- or higher with residual maturities of one year or greater satisfying all of the conditions for HQLA2 in the LCR, outlined in paragraph 9 of Attachment A. Unencumbered marketable securities with residual maturities of one year or greater representing claims on or claims guaranteed by sovereigns, central banks, non-central government PSEs that are assigned a 20 per cent risk- weight under the standardised approach to credit risk in APS 112, provided that they meet all of the conditions for HQLA2 in the LCR, outlined in paragraph 9 of Attachment A. 50 Unencumbered gold.
+20 Unencumbered corporate bonds or covered bonds rated AA- or higher with residual maturities of one year or greater satisfying all of the conditions for HQLA2 in the LCR, outlined in paragraph 10 of Attachment A. Unencumbered marketable securities with residual maturities of one year or greater representing claims on or claims guaranteed by sovereigns, central banks, non-central government PSEs that are assigned a 20 per cent riskweight under the standardised approach to credit risk in APS 112, provided that they meet all of the conditions for HQLA2 in the LCR, outlined in paragraph 10 of Attachment A. 50 Unencumbered gold.
 Unencumbered equity securities, not issued by financial institutions or their affiliates, listed on a recognised exchange and included in a large cap market index.
-Unencumbered corporate bonds and covered bonds that satisfy all of the following conditions: (a) central bank eligibility for intraday liquidity needs and overnight liquidity shortages in relevant jurisdictions; (b) not issued by financial institutions or their affiliates (except in the case of covered bonds); (c) not issued by the ADI itself or its affiliates; (d) low credit risk: assets have a credit assessment by a recognised ECAI of A+ to A-, or do not have a credit assessment by a recognised ECAI and are internally
+Unencumbered corporate bonds and covered bonds that satisfy all of the following conditions: (a) central bank eligibility for intraday liquidity needs and overnight liquidity shortages in relevant jurisdictions; (b) not issued by financial institutions or their affiliates (except in the case of covered bonds);